apache/incubator-hugegraph-doc/content/en/docs/quickstart/hugegraph-loader.md

 > HugeGraph Toolchain version: toolchain-1.0.0
 >
 The parameters of `spark-loader` are divided into two parts.
-Note: Because the abbreviations of these two parameter names have overlapping parts, please use the full name of the parameter.
+Note: Because the abbreviations of these two-parameter names have overlapping parts, please use the full name of the parameter.
 And there is no need to guarantee the order between the two parameters.
 - hugegraph parameters (Reference: [hugegraph-loader parameter description](https://hugegraph.apache.org/docs/quickstart/hugegraph-loader/#341-parameter-description) )
 - Spark task submission parameters (Reference: [Submitting Applications](https://spark.apache.org/docs/3.3.0/submitting-applications.html#content))